martin-beran/fpga/mb50/README.md

 Between CPU and memory, there is a 16-bit address bus and an 8-bit data bus.
 There are additional signals controlling reading and writing memory.
 There can be either a single bidirectional data bus, or separate buses for reading and writing (will be decided during implementation).
-The control interface is connected directly to the same address and data buses as the CPU, therefore it is possible to read and write memory by the control interface without help from the CPU.
+The CDI is connected directly to the same address and data buses as the CPU, therefore it is possible to read and write memory by the CDI without help from the CPU.

 The VGA controller is not directly connected to the CPU.
 It uses a completely separated interface to the memory, not shared with any other system component.